Christmas & New Year Holiday Deals | Up to 50% OFF / Buy 2 Get 2 FREE | Limited-Time Offer! >>>

 Package Excludes

-• Meals not indicated in the itinerary (budget approx. US$250 for lunches & dinners on the trek)
+• Meals not indicated in the itinerary (budget approx. US$350 for breakfasts, lunches & dinners on the trek)

 • Drinks, snacks and other personal expenses (e.g. laundry)